Rhinoplasty (nose job) is an operation that changes the shape and size of the nose. Rhinoplasty could be considered in the following situations:

 As a result, there are no external scars, unless the size of the nostrils is also reduced (alar wedge and/or nostril sill excision).
 Although working through nostrils limits visualization, an experienced surgeon can still perform all required reshaping of the tip and dorsum.
 The advantage of the closed technique is that it enables the surgeon to see changes in the shape of the nose during surgery in a gradual fashion, it is less aggressive, and therefore allows much faster recovery.
 This approach is a preferred surgical technique in our practice.

-Preoperative consultation and planning
+Preoperative consultation and preparation

 More detailed information about preoperative preparation can be found here.